 The Pension Fund Committee also determines the investment management arrangements to implement the agreed strategy.
-The assets of the Fund are managed within five portfolios and a breakdown of these as at 31 March 2018 is shown below:
+The assets of the Fund are managed within five portfolios and a breakdown of these as at 31 March 2019 is shown below:

-Management of Funds 2017/18
+Management of Funds 2018/19

-The in-house team of five, led by the Senior Accountant (Pensions and Treasury Management), manages the bulk of the In-house portfolio and monitors all externally managed investments.
+The in-house team of five, led by the Senior Accountant (Pensions and Treasury Management) monitors all externally managed investments.
 The team also records and accounts for all the pension fund investments, producing quarterly valuations for Pension Fund Committee as well as the annual report and accounts.